Eunice aphroditois: Aquaculture

 While not commonly kept in aquaculture, individuals of E. aphroditois are occasionally found in home aquaria, where smaller specimens can evade detection by being transported into the tank in live rocks, where they then grow in size.
 As E. aphroditois hunts fish, it will deplete the aquarium's stock by direct predation.

-E. aphroditois can be difficult to remove from aquariums due to its ability to split into new individuals when cut in half, dig holes into rocks, and to curl up and hide in small rocks despite its length.
+E. aphroditois can be difficult to remove from aquariums due to its ability to dig holes into rocks, and to curl up and hide in small rocks and substrate despite its length.

 Fossil record

 Fossil burrows from the Miocene of northeastern Taiwan have been likened to those of E. aphroditois.
 The burrows, classified in the ichnogenus Pennichnus, have been found preserved in fine-grained sandstone.
 They are L-shaped and can reach up to 2 m in length, with a vertical section covered in feather-like collapse structures comprising around 40% of the burrow length, connected by a short intermediate section to a horizontal section accounting for 50% of the length.
 The burrows are on average 2.5 cm wide at the entrance, and taper down to 2 cm at the end of the horizontal section.